Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 Additionally, there are signs at baggage claim that will point you in the stop's direction.

-Trains depart every eight to ten minutes, and adult fares range between $2.25-$3.25 (seniors over 65 pay $1).
+Trains depart every 8 to 10 minutes, and adult fares range from $2.25 to $3.25 (seniors over 65 pay $1).

 Transit time from the airport to downtown Seattle is about 35–40 minutes.